-Bob Jessop supervises 5 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Bob Jessop supervises 4 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

 I am particularly interested in receiving applications to work in the following fields: